biicode/docs/getting-started/helloworld-arduino.rst

 Reuse it!
 ^^^^^^^^^^

 Reusing your ``Blink`` class in other projects or blocks is straightforward.
-Create a new block or a new hive and add the following code to it.
+Create a new hive, with a default firmware and modify it with this code.

 **main_reuse.cpp**

 .. literalinclude:: ../_static/code/arduino/hello-world/main_reuse.cpp
    :language: cpp
    :linenos:

+**Download the file**

+Single files: :download:`main_reuse.cpp <../_static/code/arduino/hello-world/main_reuse.cpp>`

 **Note**: don't forget to define main_reuse.cpp like a main file! :ref:`More info about mains.bii here <mains_bii>`.